How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Migrate Active Work Only

-- Current leads β Prospects you are actively working with.
+Do not try to move everything at once.- Current leads β Prospects you are actively working with.

 - Open deals β Opportunities that are still active in the sales pipeline.